-The festival is FREE of charge
+The festival is FREE of charge however…

 You will need a ticket for the weekend (1st & 2nd July): these will be bookable via the Hull 2017 website from 25th April.
 The website will go live and the brochure will be launched on this day as well.